Ranu75/Academic/README.md

 ## Filter project

+Estimate the trajectory of the missile at each instant using the Kalman filter.

 ## NLP project

 This project was focused on an article from a newspaper.
 I extracted information from article and analyze them.